Zachary Doerzaph, Ph.D.

 Research Interests

-Dr. Doerzaph coordinates a research team of faculty and students focused on measuring and improving the performance of next-generation transportation systems.
-Working alongside multi-disciplinary collaborators from academia, industry, and government, Dr. Doerzaph strives to improve safety through advanced design, development, and evaluation of connected vehicles, collision avoidance systems, automated driving systems, driver interfaces, big data analytics, driver behavior monitoring and evaluation.
+Dr. Doerzaph coordinates a large research team of faculty, staff, and students focused on measuring and improving the performance of next-generation transportation systems.
+Working alongside multi-disciplinary collaborators from academia, industry, and government, Dr. Doerzaph strives to improve the human condition through research leadership relating to advanced vehicle and roadway infrastructure design, development, and evaluation including topics such as connected vehicles, collision avoidance systems, automated driving systems, driver interfaces, big data analytics, driver behavior monitoring, and evaluation.

 Education